rootisgod/rootisgod/content/posts/drafts/2024-06-04-Running-Kubevirt-and-Windows-VMs.md

 ### Installing Packer and Virtualbox

-The easiest way to install Virtualbox and Packer we can use chocolatey (or install both manually if you know what you are doing).
+The easiest way to install Virtualbox and Packer we can use chocolatey (or install both programs manually if you know what you are doing).
+You can install it with these instructions - https://chocolatey.org/install

 ```powershell
 choco install virtualbox packer -y